 Bachelor of Science in Computer Science

 A bachelor's degree program in computer science covers a broad spectrum of computer-based concepts.
-Students study programming, design, network administration and computer security.
-Much of the coursework is based on computer algorithms, theories and information technology.
-Programs require four years of study and include courses on:
+Students study programming, design, network administration, and computer security.
+Much of the coursework is based on computer algorithms, theories, and information technology.
+Programs include courses on:

 - Computer programming